PilarFL/random/README.md

 Open the terminal window

-Copy the file  random.js </ tt> to a directory on your system
+Copy the file <tt>random.js </ tt> to a directory on your system

-Change the default directory to the one containing the file  random.js </ tt>
+Change the default directory to the one containing the file  <tt>random.js </ tt>

-At the command prompt, run javascripts code:  node random.js </ tt>
+At the command prompt, <tt>run javascripts code:  node random.js </ tt>

 Read the result obtained after the code execution